Alex-Addy/yams/README.md

 Features:
  - [x] Render Markdown to serve as html
- - [ ] Combine rendered html with provided css
+ - [x] Combine rendered html with provided css
  - [x] Serve markdown as .html and hide the original format of pages
  - [x] Fetch updated pages via git upon the reciept of a webhook
+ - [ ] Cache resources in memory
+ - [ ] Correctly work with cach headers
+ - [ ] Enable TLS for https

 Caddy has almost all the above features but it serves the rendered markdown pages as .md and not .html, making future changes in format annoying if